makka1998/PacMan-GK/README.md

 # PG4401 Programming Home Exam 2020

 ## General Info
-This project has been created in Clion and assumes you already have Clion and a working compiler enabled.
+This project has been created in Clion and assumes you are using MinGw as your compiler

 ## SDL Packages used in our program
 ~~~~